mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 ### Spell Fatigue

 When using a power, the player rolls a fatigue test for the character.
-This is a test with a target number of `{Threshold} = 9 + Spells Force / 2 rounded down`.
+This is a test with a target number of `{TN} = 9 + Spells Force / 2 rounded down`.
 Often times spells have a Fatigue Value or FV listed this represents the `Spell Force / 2 Rounded down` math already done.

 Fatigue tests are Willpower Reactions. `3D6 + Willpower VS. 9 + Fatigue Value`